cressica18/pwn.college_Subhangi/Challenge 2.md

-# Module Name Intro to Arguments
+# Module Name Hello Hackers

 ## Challenge Name
 Let's try something more complicated: a command with arguments, which is what we call additional data passed to the command.
 When you type a line of text and hit enter, the shell actually parses your input into a command and its arguments.
 The first word is the command, and the subsequent words are arguments.
 Observe: